Labfolder - Migrating from a Previous Installation

 2. Back up the Database;

 3. Make sure the previous database is accessible from the Kubernetes cluster.
-In this example, it is giving access to any IP in your network to the MySQL server.
+In this example, it gives access to any IP in your network to the MySQL server.
 Optionally, you can replace ‘%' and '0.0.0.0’ with only the Kubernetes host IP

-a.
-Give access to the Kubernetes host to the labfolder user:
+c.
+Give access to the Kubernetes host to the root user:

-4. Include the connection data for the External Database in Labfolder & Labregister Configurations → Labfolder Database (MySQL) → Show Database Configurations → External MySQL.
-This is the database that Labforward will extract the data from:
+5. Include the connection data for the External Database in Labfolder & Labregister Configurations → Labfolder Database (MySQL) → Show Database Configurations → External MySQL.
+This is the database from which Labforward will extract the data.
+The full JDBC address is required, as the example:

 FOS Migration